balanced/www.balancedpayments.com/contents/stripe/faq.md

 ### <a name="can-i-take-my-customers" href="#can-i-take-my-customers">Can I take my customer's information with me?</a>

 Yes.
 Information for verified customers will be migrated to Stripe to make sure you don't have to collect their name, address, DOB, and SSN again.

+### <a name="continue-during-migration" href="#continue-during-migration">Can I continue to use Balanced during the data migration?</a>

+You can start the migration process and continue to use Balanced.
+Your existing cards, bank accounts, and seller data will be ported to Stripe, and all new cards, bank accounts, and sellers that you create on Balanced will be mirrored on Stripe.

+### <a name="can-i-take-my-transaction" href="#can-i-take-my-transaction">Can I take my transaction history with me?</a>

+Yes, you can use your existing dashboard to export your transaction history.

 ### <a name="what-happens-to-all" href="#what-happens-to-all">What happens to all of the sensitive data Balanced has?</a>